About Us

 Read More

-The founders of Karamoja Peace and Technology University are firmly convinced and they very strongly believe that working with all stakeholders, this university will trigger accelerated socio- economic transformation and integral human development for the people in the SubRegion of Karamoja, Ateker Region, the Great Lakes Region and Africa in general.
+The founders of the KAPATU Project are firmly convinced and strongly believe that working with all stakeholders, this project will trigger accelerated socio-economic transformation and integral human development for the people of Karamoja, the Ateker Region, the Great Lakes Region, and Africa in general.

-Karamoja Peace and Technology University was conceived in 2014 and was launched on 29th April 2023 at the Headquarters of the Uganda Episcopal Conference at St. Augustine’s Institute Nsambya, Kampala, Uganda during Catholic Lawyers Society International cerebration of the Red Mass presided over by the Rt.
+The KAPATU Project was conceived in 2014 and launched on 29th April 2023 at the Headquarters of the Uganda Episcopal Conference at St. Augustine’s Institute Nsambya, Kampala, Uganda.
+This was during the Catholic Lawyers Society International (CLASI) celebration of the Red Mass presided over by the Rt.
 Rev. Bishop Emeritus Giuseppe Filippi MCCJ.
-Its foundation stone was laid on Friday 28th July 2023 at Christ the King Catholic Parish, Losilang, Kotido Municipality in Uganda.
+Its foundation stone was laid on Friday, 28th July 2023, at Christ the King Catholic Parish, Losilang, Kotido Municipality, Uganda.

-His Excellency Gen. Yoweri Kaguta Museveni, the President of the Republic of Uganda, is the Founding Chancellor and Visitor of the University while Her Excellency Maj.
-Jessica Rose Epel Alupo MP, the Vice President of the Republic of Uganda is the Founding Deputy Chancellor and Chief Promoter of the University.
+H.E.
+Gen. Yoweri Kaguta Museveni, is the Founding Chancellor and Visitor of the KAPATU Project, while H.E.
+Maj.
+Jessica Rose Epel Alupo, is the Founding Deputy Chancellor and Chief Promoter of the project.

 Justification